tomscolaro/blog/_posts/2020-09-16-Association-Rules.md

 Support can be thought of as the frequency of occurrence in a transaction set.
 If apples are present twice in a set of 5 transactions, then the support is .4.
 This is done of each combination of products above a threshold, which allows for faster computation.
 The support of A (a product or a combination in the set N) is:

-$
+$$
 Support(A) = \dfrac{\sigma ({A})}{ \vert T \vert} > SupportThreshold
-$
+$$

-$
+$$
 A = {N \choose x}
-$
+$$

 where $\sigma$ denotes the frequency of occurrence in the set.
-It is also important to note that the number of elements in the combination are $0 < x < { \vert T \vert}$.
+It is also important to note that the number of elements in the combination are $$0 < x < { \vert T \vert}$$.

 ### Confidence

 Confidence brings the idea of antecedent and consequents into the mix.
 An antecedent is the product purchased to begin with (the "if" part of the rules), and the consequent would be the product recommended in response to the antecedent (the "then" part of the rule).
 The confidence is how many times in a transaction set that the rule appears to be true.
-Statistically, this is likened to the conditional probability $pr(B  \vert  A)$.
+Statistically, this is likened to the conditional probability $$pr(B  \vert  A)$$.
 The name of the measurement would suggest this is "accuracy", but this isn't necessarily true.
 As confidence will be higher if the consequent has a high support, regardless of the relationship between the antecedent and consequent.

-$
+$$
 Confidence(A \to\, B) = \dfrac{Support({A \cup B})}{Support(A)}
-$
+$$

 ### Lift